 I think it’s important to say that most kids who experience something like a school shooting or a shooting down the street, will be OK.
-We have really no way to predict who will be OK and who won’t.
+But we have really no way to predict who will be OK and who won’t.
 Certainly, the kids who live in communities where there is chronic gun violence, many of them exist in a state of hypervigilance.
-It’s not dissimilar at all from what happens to people who go to war and come back and they still deal with PTSD and are constantly on guard.
-And for kids, that can mean they’ll often lash out more, deal with more depression and anxiety.
+It’s not dissimilar at all from what happens to people who go to war and come back and deal with PTSD.
+For kids, that can mean they’ll often lash out more, deal with more depression and anxiety.
 And it will literally shorten their lifespan, because of the heart disease that causes, or the cancer that can cause just from all that enormous stress.

 There was a researcher I talked to in Philadelphia who made this fascinating discovery.
-That kids inside these schools would constantly have their back to the wall and when you would ask them why they couldn’t even explain it.
-It was an instinctive reaction just because of their everyday life because they didn’t know when someone would pull a gun or when a stray bullet would strike them.
+They found that kids in schools exposed to a lot of gun violence would constantly have their backs to the wall.
+When you would ask them why, they couldn’t even explain it.
+It was an instinctive reaction because of their everyday life.
+Because they didn’t know when someone would pull a gun or when a stray bullet would strike them.
 They were on guard all the time.

-There was some research out of Chicago that showed that a week after a homicide they saw that in the neighborhood kids had lower test scores.
-We don’t account for how widespread this problem is.
+There’s also some research out of Chicago that showed that a week after a homicide, the kids in the neighborhood had lower test scores.

 Tyshaun’s mother tried really hard to get him to care, and just really couldn’t do it.
-And in that rural area in South Carolina, there just weren’t that many people with the expertise to help those kids.
+And in Ava’s rural area in South Carolina, there just weren’t that many people with the expertise to help.

 Kids, especially in these cities where gun violence is chronic, they do not have support.
 Maybe they have some from their teachers and peers, but these people are not professionally trained to deal with the child who’s suffering from trauma.
 We’re failing in a really devastating way.